Difference between revisions of "Leonard Kwaramba" - Pindula

 Service / Career

-2018 – elected to Ward 6 Chegutu RDC with 600 votes, beating Fredy Hatitongwe of MDC-Alliance with 384 votes.
+2018 – elected to Ward 6 Chegutu RDC with 600 votes, beating Freddy Hatitongwe of MDC-Alliance with 384 votes.
 [1]

 Events